trainline-eu/stations/README.md

 #### Internationalisation

-Language specific `info` columns contain translations of the station name.
+Language specific `info` columns contain information (not translations) about the station name.
+For cities it is usually the commonly accepted name in the language.
 The language used is suffixed as an [ISO 639-1:2002](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) code.

 Column Name | Notes
 ----------- | -----